 2 The first post-operative eGFR is usually done within 48 hours of surgery, and this will be used as the 1 week measure.

 3 Recurrence is only possible in patients who had confirmed RCC.
-Standard of care for patients with confirmed RCC is a six-monthly scan for 5 years.
-Recurrence will be determined from routine scans up to and including 24 months.
+The medical notes will be reviewed at 24 months for documented evidence of recurrence.
 This outcome will not be collected in patients who do not have confirmed RCC.